-That night I did not sleep.
+That night I did not sleep, not even with a back support pillow.
 I kept thinking of the times when God had given me trials for my spiritual growth.
 I had worried, I had become anxious, I had blamed God and asked “why” and “why me.”
 I had taken myself out of God’s protective hands and ended up in the darkness of doubt, unbelief and dismay.
 In His goodness, the Lord had always managed to bring me back, but because I had not learned my lesson, the trial had to be repeated in some cases.
 Oh how I pray that I will learn to trust the perfect will of God so that when greater tempests come, I will be prepared to trust all the way through!

 “Thou wilt keep him in perfect peace, whose mind is stayed on Thee: because he trusteth in Thee.
 Trust ye in the Lord for ever: for in the Lord Jehovah is everlasting strength.”
 Isaiah 26:3, 4.

 * A fetal blood protein that is elevated when some cancers are present.